 A Brief History of Our Program

-The Intercultural Outdoor Recreation Program started in 2010 when Adrienne Blattel created it with the Milton Park Recreation Association, an inner-city community centre and non-profit organization in Montreal.
+The Intercultural Outdoor Recreation Program started in 2010 when Adrienne Blattel created it with the Milton Park Recreation Association, and the Montreal House of Friendship, two inner-city community centres and non-profit organizations in Montreal.

 We strive to offer activities that are accessible to new Canadians even if they do not have a car, specialized outdoor gear, prior experience, or a big budget.
 We design outings that foster intercultural understanding, promote the integration of new Canadians, and make outdoor recreation more accessible in Montreal.
 Activities including hiking, biking, kayaking, canoeing, camping, cross-country skiing, snowshoeing, skating, nature appreciation and outdoor language exchanges.

 Adrienne Blattel just loves being outside!
 She’s originally from Ottawa, Ontario and has lived in Montreal since 2002.
 Adrienne grew up cross-country skiing with her dad in Gatineau Park and canoeing at summer camp.
 Her first summer jobs involved instructing whitewater kayaking and leading multi-day bicycle tours.

 Adrienne’s time abroad inspired her current work with new Canadians: as a member of a kayaking club in Mâcon, France, and a hiking club in Kotor, Montenegro, she experienced first-hand how outdoor recreation can bring people together across cultures.

 Adrienne has a Masters in Environmental Studies from York University.
 From 2002 until 2010, she worked as a community development program director with the Quebec-Labrador Foundation, while leading numerous kayaking outings with a local Montreal club on weekends.